bitnami/charts/bitnami/phabricator/README.md

 Note also if you disable MariaDB per above you MUST supply values for the `externalDatabase` connection.

-## Persistence

-The [Bitnami Phabricator](https://github.com/bitnami/bitnami-docker-phabricator) image stores the Phabricator data and configurations at the `/bitnami/phabricator` path of the container.

-Persistent Volume Claims are used to keep the data across deployments.
-There is a [known issue](https://github.com/kubernetes/kubernetes/issues/39178) in Kubernetes Clusters with EBS in different availability zones.
-Ensure your cluster is configured properly to create Volumes in the same availability zone where the nodes are running.
-Kuberentes 1.12 solved this issue with the [Volume Binding Mode](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode).

-See the [Parameters](#parameters) section to configure the PVC or to disable persistence.

 ### Ingress

 This chart provides support for ingress resources.
 If you have an ingress controller installed on your cluster, such as [nginx-ingress-controller](https://github.com/bitnami/charts/tree/master/bitnami/nginx-ingress-controller) or [contour](https://github.com/bitnami/charts/tree/master/bitnami/contour) you can utilize the ingress controller to serve your application.